upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "You encourage people, like you did with me, and are doing."

 "Hm.
 Let's see.
-Measure, yes, well, I told you, but over a year?
+Measure, yes, well, maybe I told you that, but over a year?
 Really?
 I mean.
 Hm.
 Sorry.
 Go on."

-"I guessed 10 numbers per hour, for an 8 hour day, for 6 days a week, call it 500 numbers per week, call it one thousand, that's 50 thousand for one year.
+"I guessed 10 numbers per hour, for an 8 hour day, for 6 days a week, call it 500 numbers per week, double that because you seem to work hard, so call it one thousand.
+That's 50 thousand for one year.
 You said 70 thousand.
 So that felt like more than a year of numbers."

 "OK, So, all that being said, and say I grudgingly admit that most of those points are pretty much on the money, what is my actual job?"